1. Policy Statement

 Community Members – The board will solicit nominations from the community.

 In accordance with subsection b. of this policy, the Board of Regents shall provide a charge to the presidential search committee.
 That charge will include involving the Board of Regents at designated points in the search process.
 Those points will include, at a minimum: meeting with the Board of Regents to review the candidate pool at the point in the search where the committee has sufficiently narrowed the pool that it is having serious discussions regarding which candidates will be invited for initial interviews; and, referring a minimum of five unranked candidates to the Board of Regents for the Board of Regents to consider interviewing.
 Following those interviews, the determination of which candidates will be designated as the finalist(s) shall be made by the Board of Regents.
+Before the Board of Regents identifies any candidate as a finalist, the chair of the presidential search committee shall notify the candidate of the Board of Regents’ intention and obtain the candidate’s permission to advance him or her as a finalist.
 When narrowing the pool of candidates, the presidential search committee shall utilize a positive voting process similar to that described in Appendix A to this policy.

 (2) Vice Presidents